lnis-uofu/TIGFET-10nm-PDK/README.md

    ./launch_tigfet10nm.sh
    ```

-> In case of any doubts/questions/suggestions, please raise issue on GitHub or send email to pierre-emmanuel.gaillardon@utah.edu or ganeshgore@utah.edu.
+> In case of any doubts/questions/suggestions, please raise issue on GitHub or send email to pierre-emmanuel.gaillardon@utah.edu or ganesh.gore@utah.edu.